 Liaison Officers act as a point of contact for a certain number of School Councils, as determined by the Executive, and collectively represent a cross-section of educational interests as determined by the Executive.
 Liaison Officers attend and participate in Executive and Catholic School Parents' Association Meetings and may choose areas of specialization with the agreement of the Executive as a whole.
 Such areas may include, but are not limited to - Secondary School Issues, Elementary Panel Issues, Safe Schools, Budgets and Finance, and Facilities.

-Note: The Ottawa Catholic School Board's Special Education Advisory Committee (SEAC) is invited to elect/appoint a parent representative from their Committee to act as Liaison/Advocate for Special Education on the Executive of the Catholic School Parents' Association.
-Learn more about SEAC
+The Ottawa Catholic School Board's Special Education Advisory Committee (SEAC) is invited to elect/appoint a parent representative from their Committee to act as Liaison/Advocate for Special Education on the Executive of the Catholic School Parents' Association.
+Learn more about SEAC.

-Traci Clarke, SEAC Member, delegate from St. Joseph High School
+Traci Clarke, SEAC Community Member at Large, delegate from St. Joseph High School